Indiana

 Indiana Data Privacy Laws: ICDPA Consumer Rights Guide (2026)

-Indiana Consumer Data Protection Act (ICDPA) Overview
+Indiana Consumer Data Protection Act (INCDPA) Overview

 The Indiana Consumer Data Protection Act was enacted through Senate Bill 5 during the 2023 legislative session.
 The Indiana Senate passed SB 5 unanimously (49-0) on February 9, 2023, and the Indiana House approved the amended version by a vote of 98-0 on April 11, 2023.
 Governor Eric Holcomb signed the bill into law on May 1, 2023.

-The ICDPA is closely modeled after the Virginia Consumer Data Protection Act (VCDPA), sharing a similar structure, definitions, and enforcement approach.
+The INCDPA is closely modeled after the Virginia Consumer Data Protection Act (VCDPA), sharing a similar structure, definitions, and enforcement approach.
 This makes it a relatively business-friendly privacy framework compared to more stringent laws like California's CCPA/CPRA.

-Who Must Comply With the ICDPA
+Who Must Comply With the INCDPA

 - Threshold 1: Control or process personal data of at least 100,000 Indiana consumers, OR